-The 47th then moved to Morganza on 13 May and to New Orleans 20 June.
-That 4th of July William and Samuel Pyers learned that their fight was far from over and the regiment received new orders to set sail for further duty.
+The 47th then moved to Simmesport and Morganza on 13 May before arriving in New Orleans 20 June.
+That 4th of July, William and Samuel Pyers learned that their fight was far from over and the regiment received new orders to set sail for further duty.

 Sheridan’s 1864 Shenandoah Valley Campaign